SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ## Practice Center

-The "Practice Center" is an application, which you can run alongside your practice session or even while running a solo race.
-When the Race Assistants detect that the "Practice Center" is running, the transfer all collected data to this application and do not store them automatically or after your consent in the [session databse](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database) (depending on your [configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist).
-You can use the "Practice Center" after your session to investigate the data and select the data that should be stored permanently in the session database, if any at all.
+The "Practice Center" is an application, which you can run alongside your practice sessions or even while running a solo race.
+When the Race Assistants detect that the "Practice Center" is running, they transfer all collected data to this application and do not store the data in the [session databse](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database) at the end of the session.
+Instead you can use the "Practice Center" after your session to investigate the data and select the data that should be stored permanently in the session database, if any at all.
 You can also use the "Practice Center" to plan your practice session, review the car telemetry data and compare your performance to other drivers participating in the same session.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center.JPG)

 The "Practice Center" looks very similar to the ["Race Center"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#race-center), a tool typically used to manage team endurance races.
-Both tools share common concepts, reports and data views by intention.
+Both tools share common concepts, reports and data views by intention, but there are also some differences, of course.

 ### Starting a session

 Simply start the "Practice Center" **before** starting the session in your simulator.
-The Race Assistants will automatically connect ot the "Practice Center" after the first lap and initiate a session there as well.
+The Race Assistants will automatically connect to the "Practice Center" after the first lap and initiate a session there as well.

-Note: If you have [enabled a team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#connecting-to-a-session), the "Practice Center" cannot be used, of course, since all data are handled by the Team Server in this case.
+Note: If you have [enabled a team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#connecting-to-a-session), the "Practice Center" cannot be used, since all data duties are handled by the Team Server in this case.
+But you may want to use the "Race Center" to control your race in this case anyway.

 Good to know: The "Practice Center" benefits from a high data update frequency of the Race Assistants.
-Therefore, if your PC is powerful enough, you can change this value in the [settings of the "Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database):
+Therefore, if your PC is powerful enough, you can lower this value in the [settings of the "Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#managing-the-session-database):

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%207.JPG)